 Another easy variation you can do with this recipe is to change the dip.
 Instead of this seriously delicious and creamy hummus, you could make any plant-based dip.
 A great pair for this wreath is a vegan ranch dressing made with dairy-free yogurt or a cashew-based sour cream.
 If you want to add more green and nutrients to this appetizer go for guacamole.
 The only prerequisite is that the dip should be creamy.

 Getting in the habit of preparing a veggie tray for those special occasions is a great way to break the unhealthy festive food cycle!
-Either New Year’s eve, 4th of July, Halloween, or Thanksgiving, there are always fun designs you can play around with.
+Either New Year’s eve, 4th of July, Valentine's Day, Halloween, Thanksgiving, or Christmas, there are always fun designs you can play around with.
 Pinterest might be your best friend!
 We also wrote an article on how you can make your own charcuterie board if you want to learn more!

-Begin by pouring the water into a large pot with a lid, pour in the water and bring to a boil.
+Begin by pouring the water into a large pot with a lid, and bring to a boil.
 (You can avoid the steaming process and jump to step 5 if you prefer your veggies to be raw.)

-While you’re waiting for the water to boil, wash all of your vegetables and start prepping them.
+Wash all of your vegetables while you’re waiting for the water to boil, and start prepping them.
 Cut broccoli and cauliflower into 2” florets.
 Trim the ends of the broccolini and asparagus.